 The School has a number of exchange programs with universities and research institutions in China, … Continue reading Study opportunities overseas

-Grants for LCL research candidates and HDR support
+Grants for LLCL research candidates and HDR support

 Outline of the grants and support available to Higher Degree by Research (HDR) students in the School of Languages, Literatures, Cultures & Linguistics, and HDR Support services.